Introduction

 Collagen supplementation is believed to help support recovery from tendon injury is being increasingly used by professional teams.
 These pro-grade collagen shots produced by Soccer Supplements are batched tested and certified by the Informed Sport testing program.

-Foam roller with mini bands – Available here
+Foam roller with mini bands – View this product on Amazon for more details

 The foam roller can be used for self massage on the quadriceps, IT band and hamstrings.
 The mini bands are useful for strengthening or muscle activation work.

-Cryosphere: Ice Massage Roller – Available here
+Cryosphere: Ice Massage Roller – View this product on Amazon for more details

 Ice massage is often used by professional players to ease the pain and soreness from tendinopathy.
 When cooled to the desired temperature ice massage should be performed working around the patella tendon for 10-20 minutes.